 When it comes to rating our suppliers on sustainability, our first guiding principle is transparency, supported by our commitment to capacity building.
 This is reflected in our ratings.
 Sustainability criteria makes up 20% of our overall supplier ‘scorecard’ rating and has the same weight as price, quality, delivery and product execution.
 Each production unit is rated from A to E based on a set of assessment criteria for the elements of our Supplier Code of Conduct.

 Production units rated A and B are those that have no serious violations as rated against weightings that correspond to each element of our Supplier Code of Conduct.
 As an example, the discovery of a serious issue like insufficient firefighting equipment or repeatedly missing fire drill will result in a D rating, while the discovery of any zero-tolerance issue will result in an E rating.

 A supplier’s overall rating is calculated as the average of the total number of production units used for C&A production.
 However, if a supplier has one E-rated production unit, the overall supplier rating will become E. It is our policy not to place production orders with E-rated suppliers – although we work closely with them to address these issues and improve their rating over time so they are able receive new orders in the future.
 New suppliers and production units must be able to demonstrate that they meet our sustainability criteria, and if needed, make improvements before they can start working with us.

 To continually improve our auditing process and drive the right behaviour, we update our audit protocols every year to raise the bar on our standards over time.
 For example, C&A's code for underage workers is set at the ILO standard (16 years of age) that can be above national regulations (14 years of age).
-In 2017, we will work with a new set of zero-tolerance issues, including common infractions like workers working excessive hours in any given work week, or working too many days without a day off.
+In 2018, we will work with a new set of zero-tolerance issues to keep improving working conditions in our supply chain.

 The box below shows the complete list of our zero-tolerance issues and their rationale: